20 best Graphic drawing tablets of 2023

 The 11.9-inch IPS display offers 1920 x 1080 pixels resolution and 94% Adobe RGB color accuracy, ensuring your images on the screen are clear, accurate and vibrant.

-For the screen, the XPPen Artist 12 (2nd Gen) is fully laminated, This lends the tablet a more natural feel when in use, as well as helping to close the parallax gap between where the tip of the pen touches and where the cursor is displayed below it.
+Also, the screen of Artist 12 (2nd Gen) is fully laminated, This helps to close the parallax gap between where the tip of the pen touches and where the cursor is displayed below it.

-The screen also has a nice matte finish that reduces glare from any surrounding light sources and provide a rougher texture for drawing.
+The surface of screen has a nice matte finish that reduces glare from any surrounding light sources and provide a rougher texture for drawing.

-The Artist 12 (2nd Gen) is available in four colors: black, blue, pink, and green colors. you can express your color preference freely.
+The Artist 12 (2nd Gen) is available in four colors: black, blue, pink, and green colors.
+You can use it with Windows, Mac, Linux, ChromeOS and Android devices seamlessly.

-The XPPen Artist 12 (2nd Gen) is a reasonably priced and well-designed pen display that is a great starter tablet for beginners and hobbyists.
-The screen looks smooth, there’s no obvious pixelation, and drawing on it is really smooth.
+Overall, The XPPen Artist 12 (2nd Gen) is a reasonably priced and well-designed pen display that great for beginners and hobbyists.

 The tablet stand is made with metal and hard plastic.
 Build quality is solid.
 There are spare nibs within the donut-shaped stand for the pen.